Wall Street flat; fear barometer falls to 1993 low

 The S&P 500 ended flat on Monday after briefly touching a record high, while Wall Street's "fear gauge" dropped to its lowest in over two decades following centrist Emmanuel Macron's victory in the French presidential election.

-The CBOE Volatility index .VIX dropped 7.6 percent to 9.77, its lowest since 1993 as investors took comfort from Macron's victory, as well as from strong quarterly reports in recent weeks.
+The CBOE Volatility index dropped 0.8 point to close at 9.77, its lowest since 1993 as investors took comfort from Macron's victory, as well as from strong quarterly reports in recent weeks.

 A declining VIX typically indicates a bullish outlook for stocks, but the extreme lows the index has touched are sounding caution for some stock investors.

-Seven of the 11 major S&P sectors dipped, with the materials index .SPLRCM down 0.91 percent and energy .SPNY rising 0.7 percent on the back of higher oil prices.
+Seven of the 11 major S&P sectors dipped, with the materials index down 0.91 percent and energy rising 0.7 percent on the back of higher oil prices.

 "We remain largely constructive of the equity market and view that the path of least resistance is higher," said Bill Northey, chief investment officer at Private Client Group of U.S. Bank.